BasimAhmedKhan/Even-or-ODD/README.md

 # Even-or-ODD

-## Python Assignmnet's
+## Python Program

-A Python Programe That Tells you That a Number Is Even or Odd
+Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.